openbmc/docs/contributing.md

         User your_github_id
 ```

-From your openbmc git repository, add a remote to the gerrit server, where
+From your OpenBMC git repository, add a remote to the Gerrit server, where
 'openbmc_repo' is the current git repository you're working on, such as
 phosphor-rest-server, and 'openbmc.gerrit' is the name of the Host previously added:

   `git remote add gerrit ssh://openbmc.gerrit/openbmc/openbmc_repo`

 Obtain the git hook commit-msg to automatically add a Change-Id to the commit
-message, which is needed by gerrit:
+message, which is needed by Gerrit:

   `gitdir=$(git rev-parse --git-dir)`

   `scp -p -P 29418 openbmc.gerrit:hooks/commit-msg ${gitdir}/hooks`

-To submit a change set, commit your changes, and push to the gerrit server,
+To submit a change set, commit your changes, and push to the Gerrit server,
 where 'gerrit' is the name of the remote added with the git remote add command:

   `git push gerrit HEAD:refs/for/master`